nblancoz/FS_Learning_Project_Backend/README.md

-# Full Stack Learning Project - Backend
+# FortiFit Store - Backend

-This project is for practicing all the backend knowledge I have acquired.
-It includes various technologies and tools to build a backend system.
+FortiFit Store is an e-commerce platform where everyone can buy gym supplements.
+Our goal is to provide high-quality supplements to help you achieve your fitness goals.

 ## Technologies Used